Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Theoretical Foundations of Singular Learning Theory in Reinforcement Learning

 Fix a \emph{partially observable Markov decision process} with real analytic manifolds $\mc S$ of states, $\mc A$ of actions and $\mc O$ of observations equipped with volume forms $\d s, \d a, \d o$ respectively.
 Suppose that the expectation value of the reward exists for all state action pairs $(s,a)$ and denote it by $r(s,a)$.
 Assume that the function $r$ is real analytic.
 We fix a natural number $T_{\mr{max}}$ and require that the Markov decision process terminates after $T_{\mr{max}}$ actions.

 \begin{example} Recall that the Markov decision process is called \emph{finite} if $\mc S, \mc A, \mc O$ are all finite sets equipped with their counting measures. \end{example}

-\begin{remark} In \cite{ToussaintStorkey} Toussaint and Storkey study Markov decision problems of unbounded length by considering an infinite mixture of bounded length decision problems.
+\begin{remark} \citet{ToussaintStorkey} study Markov decision problems of unbounded length by considering an infinite mixture of bounded length decision problems.
 We will not pursue this approach in the formalization considered below but we expect that the techniques will generalize to their setting. \end{remark}

 \begin{definition} A \emph{trajectory} is a finite sequence

 where $s_i \in \mc S, o_i \in \mc O$ and $a_i \in \mc A$.
 We write $\mc T$ for the real analytic manifold of all trajectories with canonical volume form $\d \tau$. \end{definition}